MorganKryze/Mac-Setup/README.md

 > [!TIP]
 > To make your developpment environment easier to manage, I made this [repository](https://github.com/MorganKryze/Easy-Env).

 Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 You may use it to create development environments for many language including Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, C#...
+(Free | [Proprietary](https://docs.conda.io/en/latest/miniconda.html)

 ```bash
 brew install miniconda